Status: Species: Common Name: Last Update:

 Online Diomedea albatrus Short-tailed Albatross -----

-Online Diomedea amsterdamensis Amsterdam Island Albatross -----
+Online Diomedea amsterdamensis Amsterdam Albatross -----

 Online Diomedea bulleri Buller's Albatross -----